 Critical Mixed Race Studies; Performance Studies;

-In writing this book, my goal is to intervene into current debates on multiracialism and white supremacy by revealing how mixed race subjection - like all racial subjection - is a violent phenomenon with reverberating implications for the structure of racial form writ large.
+In writing this book, my goal is to intervene into current debates on multiracialism, orientalism, and antiblackness by revealing how mixed race subjection - like all racial subjection - is a violent phenomenon with reverberating implications for the structure of racial form writ large.